Home

 "Because I was new to the spa industry, I was beginning to wonder why consumers were buying these badly engineered tubs."

 When I first saw a set of filters that were caved in on the sides, I could not believe it was possible.
-There were no spa design books that said to build a spa that way.
+There were no design books that said to build a spa that way.

 One day while I was working the counter at the Denver Hot tub store, The Colorado Hot Tub Exchange, a fellow brought in a set of two filters that he placed on the counter.
 They looked like "hour glasses" with the sides all caved in.
-I turned to my boss and said how is that possible.
-The said they were "Hot Spring filters" and he had "seen that before".
+I turned to my boss and said; "how is that possible?"
+He said; "they were "H## Sp###g filters" and he had "seen that before".

-"The first time I saw a tiny "circ pump", I said to myself: "What is that doing on a spa?"; because it looked ridiculous to me."
+"The first time I saw a tiny "circ pump", I said to myself: "What is that doing on a spa?". because "it looked ridiculous to me."

-The first time I saw a tiny "circ pump", I said to myself: "What is that doing on a spa?"; because it looked ridiculous to me.
-I have written many factual articles on what I have learned about them, including a part in the Q&A page.
-The articles on filtering and the ANSI article as well as on filtering correctly.
 I don't know of anything more worthless than a pump that does so little and is sold with such implications and nonsense.
 I have spoken with many service people and they all "like them".
 One fellow said that he "put his kid through college by fixing them."
 I had a customer tell me that the owner of a spa store in his area said the same thing.

 "It can only go so far before consumers start telling all their friends "what junk hot tubs are."

 They kept making them cheaper in order to sell at lower prices and maintain some profits.
 It can only go so far before consumers start telling all their friends "what junk hot tubs are."
+(Well! written in 2008 and spa stores are dropping like flies on RAID.
+It is not a coincidence.
+With the economy and the reputation of crappy hot tubs, no wonder?
+Over 150 spa factories and builders are gone, and all of the rest have been sold, some even twice now. )

 "Many called just to thank me for the "only real hot tub and spa information". "

 We finally found a spa company in Ohio that was making the best product I could find for the money, Hercules Spas.
 I was elated when I flew out to see these spas.
 They were comfortable and very well made.
 They used Waterway equipment and Hercules controls.
 Hercules had been in business for 38 years at that time.
 Great shells!
+There were no better spas at that time.
+We still see them and service them today and they look great.
+I am proud to have sold them and our customers still thank me for the Hercules Spas.
+Now 16 years later I still get email from the owners.
+Shells holding up great.
+Some replacement pumps and controls, but the idea was to have a product that could be repaired.

 When I first put up the site, I used Word Perfect for the Mac on my old Performa, using a 14.4-K modem and it took "forever" for the pictures to load.
 The pages were crude by today's standards, but they had a lot of content for people to learn from as they do now.
-Only now the articles are many and my research has gotten deeper into the thermodynamics of spas.
+Only now the articles are many and my research has gotten deeper into the thermodynamics and hydraulics of spas.

 I thought that the web site would help to educate the folks in the Denver metro area.
 It did that; but I was totally surprised at the numbers of people I talked to from all across the US and from Europe, even South Africa.
 Many called just to thank me for the "only real hot tub and spa information".